A4BP/A4BP/XML-Parser.package/XMLString.class/README.md

-This class represents a string (character data) node.
-Instances are mutable, but the string is treated as immutable.
-String nodes can be created using the class-side #string: message or by sending a String #asXMLStringNode.

-When printing, XML-escaping of special characters is done.
+This class represents string nodes, or nodes that contain no markup.
+String nodes can be created directly using the class-side #string: message or by sending a String object #asXMLString.
+When printing, they escape special characters in their contents.